 Doesn't do

 Replace real calls and visits.
-Manage incoming calls from others (only the calls she makes to your dedicated line).
+Manage incoming calls from others (only the calls they makes to your dedicated line).
 Substitute for human judgment in a genuine medical emergency.
 Be right for every family or every situation.

 Best for